Doileo/Doileo/README.md

 ![Add a heading (1)](https://github.com/user-attachments/assets/ecc00395-63d1-4c6c-a1d1-f0320a79cec8)
 # Hi there! 👋

-I’m Doina, a passionate front-end developer dedicated to creating delightful user experiences.
-As an ENFJ-A, I thrive on collaboration and helping others grow.
-This GitHub space is where I document my coding journey and share my growth in the tech world.
+I’m Doina, a passionate front-end developer focused on creating delightful user experiences.
+As an ENFJ-A, I enjoy collaborating and building meaningful connections.
+This GitHub space is where I share my coding journey and growth in the tech world.
 Thank you for stopping by!

 🚀 **Currently Crafting:**
-Building user interfaces that are not only functional but also visually appealing, with a focus on React.
+I’m building user interfaces that are both functional and visually appealing, with a focus on React.
 Check out my latest projects below!

-🌱 **Always Learning:** I’m diving into new frontend trends and tools, with a current focus on advanced JavaScript algorithms and data structures, such as sorting and searching algorithms.
-I'm open to collaborations and eager to share insights.
+🌱 **Always Learning:** I’m diving into new frontend trends, especially around making websites more accessible for everyone.
+I believe in creating inclusive experiences and would love to connect with others who share this passion.

 💬 **Let's Chat:** I value open communication!
-Feel free to reach out if you want to discuss frontend topics, exchange ideas, or just have a friendly conversation.
+Feel free to reach out to discuss frontend topics, exchange ideas, or just have a friendly chat.

 ## ⚡ Fun Fact
 When I’m not coding, I love capturing the beauty of the sky through photography.
 It helps me stay grounded and inspires my creativity.